Board of Advisors

 A native of Brandon Florida, Colonel Richard “Scoop” Jackson, USAF (retired), has held key executive management, operations, and technology positions over a 40-year span in the Department of Defense and commercial sectors.

-Mr. Jackson holds a Bachelor of Science degree in Mathematics from the University of Central Florida, with Master of Arts degrees in Military Operational Art from the Air War College, National Security and Strategic Studies from the Naval War College, and Information Systems Management from Webster University.
+Col. Jackson earned a B.S. in Mathematics from the University of Central Florida, with Master of Arts degrees in Military Operational Art from the Air War College, National Security and Strategic Studies from the Naval War College, and Information Systems Management from Webster University.

 Lisa McIlrath, PhD